 |Canon 1200D« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Canon 1200D|

 |Canon G7 X« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X|

 |Canon G16« »||Y||stereo||mono||-||-||mini||2.0||Y||-||-||Canon G16|

 |Canon M« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon M|

 It is notable that the 100D has a hotshoe, while the G9X does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 100D and the G9X have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the G9X was followed by the Canon G9 X Mark II.

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 100D or the Canon G9 X – has the upper hand?
+Is the Canon 100D better than the Canon G9 X or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 100D: